Leerburg »

 Unconditional love is never enough.
 Love has conditions and boundaries along with mutual trust and respect.
 Unless humans deal with the respect issue in love they will never have a relationship with a dog in which the dog looks at them as a pack leader.

-When I talk about GW, I am not talking about training a dog to come, or heel, or sit.
+When I talk about groundwork, I am not talking about training a dog to come, heel, or sit.
 I am talking about teaching the dog how I plan on living with it.
 I am talking about how I establish pack structure with a new dog.

 The way we handle a dog in our day-to-day life will teach that dog a great deal about yourself, your pack, and your pack rules.